-The Task Force comprises representatives from faith, the community, homeless service, town council and Bedfordshire and Luton Emergency Volunteer Executive as well as a corps of volunteers.
-The Task Force has begun to provide food parcels to those who find themselves in desperate immediate need, as well as arranging the collection of urgent prescriptions.
+The Task Force comprises representatives from faith, the community, homeless service, the Town Council and Bedfordshire and Luton Emergency Volunteer Executive as well as a corps of volunteers.
+The Task Force provides food parcels to those who find themselves in desperate immediate need, as well as arranging the collection of urgent prescriptions.

-Using these details will ensure your request can be processed appropriately and that everyone who is considered vulnerable can be prioritised.
-Requests must be logged centrally so that they can then be correctly filtered down to the correct organisations and volunteers working to provide help to those in need.
-The Task Force volunteers carry identification.
+Requests must be logged centrally so that they can be prioritised and correctly filtered down to the correct organisations/volunteers working to provide help.
+Task Force volunteers carry identification.
 Please ask to see it if you are unsure.

-In addition, the Task Force has a new website www.leightonlinsladehelpers.org.uk which gives details of local businesses and services who are making home deliveries.
+The Task Force website www.leightonlinsladehelpers.org.uk gives details of local businesses and services who are making home deliveries.
 Huge thanks to all those local businesses who are supporting the local response at this time.

 Central Bedfordshire Council is keeping their dedicated COVID-19 web pages up to date with all the relevant information for residents.
 The link is www.centralbedfordshire.gov.uk/covidinfo